-- it would lead to unjustified delay in making enquiries about allegations of significant harm to a child or vulnerable adult; or - required by law or a court order to share information. - 10.9 Consent is not necessary in cases where Children's Social Care are making child protection enquiries under section 47 of the Children Act 1989.
+- 10.8 Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a s at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child or vulnerable adult; or - required by law or a court order to share information. - 10.9 Consent is not necessary in cases where Children's Social Care are making child protection enquiries under section 47 of the Children Act 1989.
 Information needs to be shared with Children's Social Care; staff members must make sure to record what information has been shared.